rubenvar/svelte-star-rating/README.md

 ![Advanced example of Svelte Star Rating](./docs/example-advanced.jpg)

-### Be careful

-- Passing a rating higher than 5.0 or lower than 0.0 will break the component.

 ## Future

 - [ ] Write tests.
-- [ ] Check the user input rating and return an error or something more usefull than just breaking the thing.
+- [x] Check the user input rating and throw an error if not valid.
 - [ ] Improve styling of the rating number.
 - [x] The component generates the unique id, no need to pass one.